 Column C - Write the underpaid amount from Line 14 on the first line of the appropriate quarter.
+Do not write any overpaid amounts in this column.

 Column D - Apply to the first unpaid quarter, the estimated tax payment (from Line 23) with the earliest payment date.